italia/spid-php-lib/README.md

 This PHP package is aimed at implementing SPID **Service Providers**.
 [SPID](https://www.spid.gov.it/) is the Italian digital identity system, which enables citizens to access all public services with a single set of credentials.
 This package provides a layer of abstraction over the SAML protocol by exposing just the subset required in order to implement SPID authentication in a web application.

-Features:
-- provides a **lean implementation** without relying on external SAML packages
-- **routing-agnostic**, can be integrated in any web framework / CMS
-- uses a **session** to store the authentication result and the received attributes
-- does not currently support Attribute Authority (AA).

 Alternatives for PHP:
 - [spid-php](https://github.com/italia/spid-php) based on [SimpleSAMLphp](https://simplesamlphp.org/)
 - [spid-php2](https://github.com/simevo/spid-php2) based on [php-saml](https://github.com/onelogin/php-saml)